Will Xavier cover the spread vs. Cincinnati? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Xavier is 3-4 against the spread and 4-4 overall when scoring more than 65 points.
+- Xavier is 3-4 against the spread and 4-4 overall when it scores more than 65.0 points.

-- The Bearcats score an average of 87.3 points per game, 17.2 more points than the 70.1 the Musketeers give up.

-- Cincinnati is 4-2 against the spread and 6-0 overall when it scores more than 70.1 points.

 Bet on this or any college basketball matchup at BetMGM